marsel-edu/docs/privacy-policy.md

 ## Use of Your Personal Information

 Company collects and uses your personal information to operate and deliver the services you have requested.
-This includes using your contact information for account management and billing purposes; processing your voice recordings to provide transcription and speaker identification services; utilizing uploaded documents to personalize your experience; and providing marketing communications, consistent with your existing policy approach.
+This includes using your contact information for account management and billing purposes; processing your voice recordings to provide transcription and speaker identification services; utilizing uploaded documents to personalize your experience; and providing marketing communications.

 In addition, 94Talent may use transcripts and related data to provide: